securingsam/SmartScanner-iOS-Spec/API_REFERENCE.md

 <a id="samsdkerror"></a>
 ## `SamSDKError`

-The errors received from the scanner are defined in the following enum and can be accessed when an error is received in the scan result.
+The errors received from the scanner are defined as enum values and can be accessed when an error is received in the scan result.

->**Note** Every error case contains a description tuple that contains the error code, description and title.
+>**Note** Every error case contains a description tuple that contains the error code, description, and title.

 ```swift
 enum SamSDKError: Error {